CS107-off-piste/cs107-FinalProject/docs/milestone2.md

     * `OffPiste/core/src` contains the source code for OffPiste library
     * `OffPiste/core/tests` contains unit and functional tests for the OffPiste library
     * `OffPiste/include` contains the header files for the OffPiste library
-    * `OffPiste/coverage` contains information relating to the coverage of the unit and functional tests
+    * `OffPiste/coverage` contains information relating to the code coverage of the unit and functional tests
     * `OffPiste/install` contains the compiled `.so` library.
 * `docs/` which contains files such as this one, documenting the library and development process.
     * `docs/doxygen` contains html documentation for the `AutoDiff` library's functions.
 * `example_usage` contains an example project showing how you can use the `OffPiste` library
 * `3PL` contains 3rd party components.
-At present, this is Google test.
+At present, this is just Google test.

 ### What are the basic modules?